New Jersey Stage logo

 New Jersey Stage provides affordable advertising for the arts, click here for info

-A love letter to Philadelphia's history, grit, and relentless ingenuity, this delightful and sharply choreographed performance incorporates object transformations and lighting illusions that bring the fantastical world to life.
+A love letter to Philadelphia's history, grit, and relentless ingenuity, this delightful and sharply choreographed performance incorporates object transformations and live stage illusions that bring the fantastical world to life.
 “Franklin’s Key is like a Marvel movie translated for the stage,” says Pig Iron’s Co-Artistic Director Dan Rothenberg.
-“We are working with an amazing team of scenic and effects designers to evoke building-sized automatons, Da Vinci Code puzzles, and teenagers with telekinetic powers.
+“We are working with an amazing team of scenic and effects designers to evoke building-sized automatons, Da Vinci Code-esque puzzles, and teenagers with telekinetic powers.
 While the story is cinematic in scope, audiences can expect Pig Iron’s signature, elegant stagecraft – sometimes disarmingly simple, but always surprising.”

 Obie Award-winning Special Effects Designer Skylar Fox – known for his work in Harry Potter and the Cursed Child on Broadway and around the world – brings his unique approach to stage magic to this intriguing tale.
 A Brooklyn-based designer renowned for creating innovative and boundary-pushing theatrical experiences, Fox has crafted effects for productions including Fat Ham (The Public/National Black Theatre), Boop!
 (Broadway), and You Will Get Sick (Roundabout Theatre Company, 2022).
 Franklin’s Key features an original score by the award-winning Rosie Langabeer, a New Zealand-born composer known for her inventive musical landscapes.
 Notable collaborations include Sunset, o639 Hours with BalletX, and Twelfth Night, previously with Pig Iron.

-The brilliant design team also includes Set Designer Anna Kiraly (Pig Iron’s Chekhov Lizardbrain and Pay Up), who brings extensive experience in theater and opera design in New York and internationally; Tony- nominated Lighting Designer Amith Chandrashaker (Prayer for the French Republic and Merrily We Roll Along on Broadway), whose work has also been seen at major regional theaters and opera houses; Video Designer David Tennent, a creative technologist who previously worked with Pig Iron on A Period of Animate Existence; Sound Designer Chris Sannino, a Barrymore-nominated artist who has worked with numerous Philadelphia companies including The Wilma and Opera Philadelphia; Movement Director Yasmine Lee (Harry Potter and the Cursed Child and The Curious Incident of the Dog in the Night-Time on Broadway); and Philadelphia-based Costume Designer Maiko Matsushima, who has designed several acclaimed Pig Iron (Yuba City, Twelfth Night) and Wilma productions (Fairview, Hilma), as well as the reimagined Madame Butterfly at Pittsburgh Opera.
+The brilliant design team also includes Set Designer Anna Kiraly (Pig Iron’s Chekhov Lizardbrain and Pay Up), who brings extensive experience in theater and opera design in New York and internationally; Tony-nominated Lighting Designer Amith Chandrashaker (Prayer for the French Republic and Merrily We Roll Along on Broadway), whose work has also been seen at major regional theaters and opera houses; Video Designer David Tennent, a creative technologist who previously worked with Pig Iron on A Period of Animate Existence; Sound Designer Chris Sannino, a Barrymore-nominated artist who has worked with numerous Philadelphia companies including The Wilma and Opera Philadelphia; Movement Director Yasmine Lee (Harry Potter and the Cursed Child and The Curious Incident of the Dog in the Night-Time on Broadway); and Philadelphia-based Costume Designer Maiko Matsushima, who has designed several acclaimed Pig Iron (Yuba City, Twelfth Night) and Wilma productions (Fairview, Hilma), as well as the reimagined Madame Butterfly at Pittsburgh Opera.

 Co-writer Robert Quillen Camp wrote the text for Pig Iron’s Pay Up and Chekhov Lizardbrain, and is a regular collaborator with downtown New York provocateurs Hoi Polloi.
 Co-writer and Director Dan Rothenberg is one of the founders of Pig Iron Theatre Company, where he has been instrumental in creating over 30 original works that have toured to 15 countries.